 DUCs in Fresno County are initially identified by reviewing US Census information including census tract, block group, or block data to obtain population estimates, economic composition, and demographic information.
 Census tracts occasionally include both incorporated and unincorporated territories which do not necessarily coincide with city or municipal local agency boundaries.
 Though a census tract may encompass a large geographic area, the sample data reported therein provides a reasonable assessment of the economic composition among residents within the tract.
-The smallest geographic units which the US Census collects and tabulates decennial census data are the census block groups and blocks.
-Census block groups are statistical divisions of a census tract.
-Census block groups are generally defined between 600-3,000 people.
+The smallest geographic units which the US Census collects and tabulates decennial census data are the census block groups are generally defined between 600-3,000 people.
 A block group consists of clusters of blocks within the same census tract that have the same first digit of their census block number.
 Data collected from census block groups and blocks are generally more detailed for areas within a census tract, if available.
 Most block groups identified by US Census data were delineated by local participants in the Census Bureau's Participant Statistical Areas Program.